This post contains my views on the Bolt vs Uber debate. Read what I have to say, then please share your thoughts in the comment section below.

 I can’t wait to hear your opinions!

-I haven’t owned a car in more than 12 years.
+I haven’t owned a car in 15 years.

 As you can probably imagine, I use more than my fair share of ride hailing services!

 But…I am not complaining.
 In fact, I am quite grateful.

 For most of those years, ride hailing services didn’t exist where I live.
 And in my corner of the world, the public transportation system is nothing to brag about.

 And then, in June 2016, all that changed.

 Within 10 days of each other, Uber began operating in both Kampala and Dar es Salaam, the cities where I spend the most time.